sghpjuikit/player/app/speech-recognition-whisper/README.md

 Control program though [CLI](#input-format-optional).

 Try speech recognition model (`base.en` should be absolutely enough.
-For speech generation try offline `speech-engine=coqui`.
+For speech generation try offline `tts-engine=coqui`.

 For llm chat try `llm-engine=openai` with [LmStudio](https://lmstudio.ai) and run it simply as server (everything should work out of the box).
 Use `Meta-Llama-3.1-8B-Instruct` model.

 #### Specialized setup
 It is possible to run only particular features, using `SttNone, LlmNone, TtsNone, mic-enabled=false`.
 For example:
-- Only stt: `python main.py  llm-engine=none speech-engine=none stt-engine=whisper stt-whisper-model=tiny.en`
+- Only stt: `python main.py llm-engine=none tts-engine=none stt-engine=whisper stt-whisper-model=tiny.en`

 #### Network setup
 It is possible to offload or provide AI computation on different machine, using another instance of this application,